vascoguita/fmc-delay-1ns-8cha/doc/software/introduction.rst

 Contrary to typical analog delay cards, which work by comparing an analog ramp triggered by the input pulse with a voltage proportional to the desired delay, *fine-delay* is a digital delay generator, which relies on time tag arithmetic.
-The principle of operation of both generators is illustrated in figure 3.
+The principle of operation of both generators is illustrated in the figure above.

 When a trigger pulse comes to the input, *fine-delay* first produces its' precise time tag using a Time-to-Digital converter (TDC).
 Afterwards,